Alerts from your SAP Cloud Platform Solution to SAP Solution Manager via SAP Cloud Platform Alert Notification

 Having done this step, we have completed the configuration on SAP Solution Manager’s side.
 Let’s test the new setup and observe the alerts collected from SAP Cloud Platform in our on-premise system.

 In the SAP Cloud Platform subaccount, we are going to simulate an alert which warns about a failed attempt to update application “web-shop”, running in the same subaccount.
 The severity is set to “ERROR”, eventType “Failed update”.
-Note: The alert has been generated using the SAP Alert Notification’s API for producing events.
+Note: The alert has been generated using the SAP Alert Notification’s API for producing events in Neo.
 It Is not part of the Alert Notification events catalog.

 Let’s start the Exception Management cockpit on SAP Fiori launchpad.
 Our alert should appear there under category “SAP Cloud Platform Alert Notifications“.
 Double click on it.
 The new alert might have already been listed in section “Instance Group“.